Create in me a clean heart, O God, And renew a steadfast spirit within me.Psalm 51:10(NASB)

 May we choose the good and eschew the evil so that our new, born-again-life in Christ (our new-nature in Him) may be increasingly conformed into the image and likeness of the lovely Lord Jesus - until it is no longer I that live (my old sin-nature in Adam) but Christ (the new-life I have in Him) that lives in me - ever prompting me towards Christ-likeness.

-Thank You, Father, that in Your wisdom You do not renew and restore the old fallen sin-nature in Adam, but transform the new, born-again life I received, through faith in Christ.
+Thank You, Father, that in Your wisdom You do not renew and restore the old fallen sin-nature in Adam, but You give us a new nature, a new, born-again life, received through faith in Christ.
 Thank You for the lessons we can learn from biblical saints like David, who was cleansed of his sin, when he confessed his faults and cried out to You.
 Thank You for the indwelling ministry of the Holy Spirit, and I pray that You would point out all the areas in my life that grieve You or quench Your ongoing work within.
-Create in ME a clean heart I pray and renew a steadfast spirit within me... and may Christ be seen in me as I submit to Your Spirit's leading and do only those things I hear from Him.
-In Christ's name, I pray, AMEN.
+Create in me a clean heart I pray, and renew a steadfast spirit within me, and may Christ be seen in me as I submit to Your Spirit's leading and do only those things I hear from Him.
+In Christ's name I pray, AMEN.